-The sun is a huge sphere of glowing gases that produce energy and light, which make life on Earth possible.
-The temperature of the sun varies tremendously, and not in ways you might realize.
+A huge energy- and light-producing sphere of glowing gases, the sun makes life on Earth possible.
+The temperature of our nearest star varies tremendously, and not in ways you might realize.

 At the core of the sun, gravitational attraction produces immense pressure and temperature, which can reach more than 27 million degrees Fahrenheit (15 million degrees Celsius).
 Hydrogen atoms get compressed and fuse together, creating helium.
 This process is called nuclear fusion.